fledge-iot/fledge/src/python/foglamp/data_purge/README.txt

     A user trying this piece of code should first run INSERTS (sqlalchemy_insert.py) for a few moments before beginning the purge process (sqlalchemy_purge.py).
 Once the purge process has began, the user can feel free to begin playing with the config.json.
 Finally, logged information regarding puring can be seen in logs.json.

+Unit-test (using py.test):
+    unit_test.py is broken into 2 parts.
+The first part focuses on making sure that data is